NharikaVulchi/Advanced-Physical_Design_Using_OpenLane/README.md

 1. Make an extract file .ext by typing extract all in the tkon terminal.
 2. Extract the .spice file from this ext file by typing _ext2spice cthresh 0 rthresh 0_then ext2spice in the tcon terminal.
+3. .spice file is created as shown below

 ![image](https://github.com/NharikaVulchi/Advanced-Physical_Design_Using_OpenLane/assets/83216569/5839ab03-fd1f-404c-8832-897c3a2d9f4a)